 - Anything being backed up or synchronized by another service, such as Dropbox or Evernote.

-- Anything automatically created or modified by the computer or an application.
+- Anything automatically created or modified by the computer or an application, such as software development environments.

-- Email, which because of the way that it is stored is best backed up on the mail server.
+- Mail, which because of the way that it is stored is best backed up on the mail server.

 - Live databases, including applications that use a database as a "file" such as Outlook or Zotero.
 Seek the maker's specific instructions on how to safely back them up.